Program Requirements

 Certificate in Actuarial Science

-• Enroll in MAT 402 (Directed Independent Research) and complete a research paper under the direction of a faculty member in the Mathematics Department
+• Enroll in MAT 402 (directed independent research) and complete a research paper under the direction of a faculty member in the mathematics and statistics department.

 Students seeking certification in teaching are encouraged to complete a Bachelor of Science in Education in the Tift College of Education while taking content area courses in mathematics.
 In many cases, students may be able to complete a second degree in the College of Liberal Arts and Sciences as well.